-Warning: This API version is deprecated since December 14, 2022, and will likely be sunset in February 2023.
+Note: This API version has been sunset.
 Please update to Version 3.0.
 For more information about how FlexMeasures handles deprecation and sunsetting, see Deprecation and sunset.
+In case your FlexMeasures host still runs flexmeasures<0.13, a snapshot of documentation for API version 1.2 will stay available here on readthedocs.org.